KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Input Sets.md

 This article describes the KeyboardKit input set model and how to use it.

-## Input sets
+## Input sets vs keyboard layouts

+In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are central concepts when creating ``SystemKeyboard``s.
+You can also use them when you create custom keyboards, but you don't have to.

-In KeyboardKit, an ``InputSet`` defines input keys on a keyboard, which can then be combined with other actions to create a ``KeyboardLayout``, which defines the full set of keys on a keyboard.
+An ``InputSet`` defines the input keys on a keyboard, which can be combined with other actions to create a ``KeyboardLayout`` that defines the full set of actions on a keyboard, as well as their heights, sizes etc. This means that you can use many different input sets with a single keyboard layout.

-Input sets and keyboard layouts are central components when creating a ``SystemKeyboard``, where flexibility and configurability is important features.
-If you want to create a custom keyboard, you don't have to use these concepts.

-KeyboardKit provides you with a few localized input sets, such as ``AlphabeticInputSet/english``, ``NumericInputSet/english(currency:)`` and ``SymbolicInputSet/english(currency:)``.

-KeyboardKit Pro expands this futher, and contains additional variations for the 50+ locales it supports, such as `AlphabeticInputSet.polish`, `AlphabeticInputSet.danish` etc.

-## Input set variations

-Some languages have support for multiple input set variations.
-For instance, English supports `QWERTY`, `AZERTY`, `QWERTZ` and `Dvorak`.

-KeyboardKit supports these variations for `English`, which you can create with the same kind of builders like the input sets above, i.e. `AlphabeticInputSet.english`, `AlphabeticInputSet.englishAzerty`, `AlphabeticInputSet.englishQwerty` and `AlphabeticInputSet.englishQwertz`.
+A typical system keyboard layout has several rows, where center input buttons are surrounded by action buttons on one or both sides.

 ## Input set providers

-KeyboardKit has a ``InputSetProvider`` protocol that can be implemented by any classes that can be used to provide alphabetic, numeric and symbolic ``InputSet``s.
+KeyboardKit provides you with a few localized input sets, such as ``AlphabeticInputSet/english``, ``NumericInputSet/english(currency:)`` and ``SymbolicInputSet/english(currency:)``, which can be used to create English keyboards.
+You can easily create your own custom input sets as well.

-KeyboardKit will by default create a ``StandardInputSetProvider`` and apply it to ``KeyboardInputViewController/inputSetProvider``, which is then used by default.
-You can replace this standard instance with a custom one.
+However, instead of creating and using input sets directly, the most flexible way is to use an ``InputSetProvider``.
+KeyboardKit will by default create a ``StandardInputSetProvider`` and apply it to ``KeyboardInputViewController/inputSetProvider`` when it's initialized initialized.
+You can replace this provider with a custom one if you want to.

 KeyboardKit also has an ``EnglishInputSetProvider`` that defines the alphabetic, numeric and symbolic inputs for U.S. English.
 This provider is used by the standard provider, which supports injecting multiple locale-specific providers.

+## KeyboardKit Pro

-KeyboardKit Pro contains additional input set providers for the 50+ locales it supports, such as `SpanishInputSetProvider`, `SwedishInputSetProvider` etc. where each Pro locale can create the input set provider it prefers.
+[KeyboardKit Pro][Pro] unlocks additional input set providers for the 50+ locales it supports, e.g. `PolishInputSetProvider`, localized input sets like `AlphabeticInputSet.filipino` and input set variations like `AlphabeticInputSet.azerty`, `AlphabeticInputSet.qwertz`.

-KeyboardKit Pro thus lets you create a completely localized ``SystemKeyboard`` for all available locales with just a single line of code.
+This means that [KeyboardKit Pro][Pro] lets you create fully localized ``SystemKeyboard``s for all available locales with a single line of code.

 ## How to create a custom input set provider

-If you don't have a KeyboardKit Pro license, you can create a custom input set provider.

 You can create a custom input set provider by by implementing the ``InputSetProvider`` protocol.

-For instance, here is a custom provider that inherits ``EnglishInputSetProvider`` and replaces the dollar sign with a Russian ruble sign (₽) (...because, why not?):
+For instance, here is a custom provider that inherits ``EnglishInputSetProvider`` and replaces the dollar sign with a Yen sign (¥):

 ```swift
 class MyInputSetProvider: EnglishInputSetProvider {